Program

 08:30-09:00

-Practice: Mindful Embodiment Training
+ROOM 1: Practice: Zen-Based Embodiment Training

 Harold D. Roth

-Invited Speaker Panel 4: New paradigms for body-mind practices – Chaired by Marcello Ghilardi
+ROOM 1: Keynote Speaker Panel 4: New paradigms for body-mind practices – Chaired by Marcello Ghilardi

 Marcello Ghilardi, University of Padua